 What is Capital Efficiency?

 At a high level, capital efficiency is the financial return on capital deployed.
 It encompasses the ratio of how much capital a company spends versus how much it brings back in.
-Your capital efficiency ratio measures how efficiently your company spends cash to operate and grow.
+Your marginal efficiency of capital or capital efficiency ratio measures how efficiently your company spends cash to operate and grow.

 It’s important for startups to establish this ratio early on and maintain it at scale.
 For one, it helps develop engaged, thoughtful leadership.
-In capital efficient companies, leaders need to be very deliberate about how they allocate resources.
-This leads to more informed decision-making, enabling executives to hone thei rapproach to business.
+For companies to achieve high capital efficiency or improve efficiency of capital, leaders need to be very deliberate about how they allocate resources.
+This leads to more informed decision-making, enabling executives to hone their approach to business.

 A startup that holds the line on its capital efficiency ratio through angel funding rounds demonstrates a track record of sound money management.
 Institutional investors are much more likely to throw their money behind a startup that has used its angel funding judiciously than behind a devil-may-care spender.

-This is more relevant in the current market as investors withcapital to spendare looking for safer bets than ever.
+This is more relevant in the current market as investors with capital to spend are looking for safer bets than ever and reward those that improve capital efficiency.

 With this in mind, below are some of my best practices for maintaining capital efficiency.